0xadada/0xadada.github.io/about.md

 * *Where do you live?*<br>
 Greater Boston Area, Massachusetts USA.
 * *What do you do for work?*<br>
-I'm a software engineer building web and mobile apps for startups in Boston.
-I enjoy building things for the internet.
+I build web and mobile apps on the internet.
 * *What hardware do you use?*<br>
 Apple Macbookpro.
 At home I'm still productive on battle-hardened `Early-2011` 8,2 (w/ SSD & ram upgrades).
 I sometimes travel with a Samsung Chromebook 3, and find